Scroll to content

 Kirsty Martindale - Staff Governor

 I am Kirsty Martindale and I am a staff governor and part of the School Development Committee.
 I have been part of the governing body for three years and thoroughly enjoy being part of a team that is inspired to make a difference for the school.
 Being a class teacher and part of the Senior Leadership Team means that I am able to bring a staff's perspective to discussions and share with the governing body what is going on within the school.
-Leading the subject of RE means that I work closely with Reverend James as the RE link governor and am passionate about embedding our school vision and values throughout the school.
+Leading the subject of RE means that I work closely with the RE link governor and I am passionate about embedding our school vision and values throughout the school.

-Marika Dixon - Parent Governor
+Jas Sanghera - Parent Governor

 Top